-Dan Ariely is with us again today – his first visit was back in Episode 60.
+Dan Ariely is with us again today to discuss motivation – his first visit was back in Episode 60.
 Dan’s work has been field-shaping since his first book, Predictably Irrational.
 In that phenomenal bestseller, he demolished the idea that people make fundamentally rational choices in their lives and purchases.
 In this episode, you’ll be surprised by his motivation insights.

 Dan’s newest book, Payoff: The Hidden Logic That Shapes Our Motivations, pulls together myriad studies to help us better understand motivation.
 He exposes motivation myths and tells us how we can better harness it.